Best daily deals

 The earbuds magnetically click into place to begin charging.

-The case and the earbuds are made of the same kind of soft plastic, which doesn’t give them the most premium feeling in the world but it also means they’re insanely lightweight.
-Each earbud only weighs about five grams and I don’t have any problems with comfort.
+The case and the earbuds are made of the same soft plastic, which doesn’t give them the most premium feeling in the world but also means they’re incredibly lightweight.
+Each earbud only weighs about five grams, and I don’t have any problems with comfort.
 Both buds fit in my ears perfectly, and the inclusion of the standard sizes of ear tips means that you’ll hopefully be able to find a similarly comfortable fit.

 How do you control the Elite 75t?